cc-archive/sotc-2014/www/_source/report.md

 ---
 layout: report
-title: The State of the Commons
+title: State of the Commons
 permalink: /report/
 ---